rileypeterson/Depop/README.md

 2. Install chromedriver (https://sites.google.com/a/chromium.org/chromedriver/downloads).
 You might be able to use PhantomJS or others, but this is set up for Chrome.

 3. Fork, clone, or copy/paste the code into a Python script.
+Starring this repo would also be appreciated :)

 3. Define the variable chrome_path to be the path to your chromedriver executable.
 E.g. chrome_driver = r"C:\Users\John_Doe\Downloads\chromedriver_win32\chromedriver.exe"